EnergyArchmage/EplusFanDev/design/FY2016/New Fan Design Document.md

 ## Overview ##

-This proposal is for adding an entirely new fan input object that can serve as a direct substitute for Fan:VariableVolume, Fan:ConstantVolume, or Fan:OnOff.
+This proposal is for adding an entirely new fan input object, to be called Fan:SystemModel, that can serve as a direct substitute for Fan:VariableVolume, Fan:ConstantVolume, or Fan:OnOff.
 In addition it will incorporate input fields needed for night ventilation operation mode so that a separate FanPerformance:NightVentilation is not required when using the night ventilation availability manager.
 The core fan model will not be significantly changed, but rather the simple (not component model) model variants will be all be available within a single input object.
 The exception is that for fans with discrete speed levels, the power calculation will be done using a time-weighted method instead of a flow-weighted method.
 Also, motor losses not added to the air stream can be rejected to the mechanical room.
 The older fan objects will be retained for some number of release cycles with the plan that they will eventually be deprecated and transitioned to use the new fan object.

 ## Approach ##